BIGJRA/BIGJRA.github.io/rejuv.md

 beyond the ones we find since the level cap is a hard cap unless you use Rare Candies to go over it.

-East Gearen Market Shop: Top-left Vendor
+East Gearen Market Shop: Top-left

 |Item           |Price  |
 |---------------|-------|